oxidizer-rs/oxidizer/README.md

 Oxidizer helps you reduce the boiler plate of writing entities, tables & migrations when using tokio-postgres and refinery.

+⚠ Note that, while functional and working, this is in early stages.
+Use with caution. ⚠

 Examples:

 ```rust